 • Check the water.
 Often.
 I check ours twice a day.
 Tree stands don’t typically hold a lot of water, and a Christmas tree can drink a gallon a day.
 Once the bottom of the tree dries, the tree will form resin on the cut, which will keep it from absorbing water.
 When it stops drinking, it starts drying rapidly.
 The only way to get your tree more water at that point is to give it a fresh cut.
 (Yup, that’s right, take down the tree, give it a fresh cut, and put it back up again in a stand full of water.
 This is the impractical scenario that keeps me checking the water level!)

 • Avoid placing your tree near a heat source, such as a heat vent or (danger!) fireplace—however cozy that looks.

-• If the room is very dry, add a humidifier to help keep the needles from drying out.
+• Add a humidifier if the room is very dry, to help keep the needles from drying out.

 • If you’re okay with lowering the room temp just a bit, your tree might not need to drink so much, and the needles might stay nicer longer.